abdulg/the-tao-of-programming/en/book-2.md

   Aware, like a fox crossing the water.
 Alert, like a general on the battlefield.
 Kind, like a hostess greeting her guests.
 Simple, like uncarved blocks of wood.
-Opaque , like black pools in darkened caves.
+Opaque, like black pools in darkened caves.

   Who can tell the secrets of their hearts and minds?